-STORAGE CLASS FILE SCOPE BLOCK SCOPE None If the declared name is a function, then it has the same No link- linkage as any visible file scope declaration of that name or, if none exists, it has external linkage.
-Names repre- age. senting any other type of object (variable, struct etc.) have external linkage.
-Extern The name being declared has the same linkage as any As in visible file scope declaration of that name or, if none ex- file ists, it has external linkage. scope.
+STORAGE CLASS FILE SCOPE BLOCK SCOPE None If the declared name is a function, then it has No linkage. the same linkage as any visible file scope declaration of that name or, if none exists, it has external linkage.
+Names representing any other type of object (variable, struct etc.) have external linkage.
+Extern The name being declared has the same As in file scope. linkage as any visible file scope declaration of that name or, if none exists, it has external linkage.
 Static Internal linkage.
-No link- age.
+No linkage.